-JDI Palm Coast, LLC as a property owner is proposing to rezone 17.64 +/- acres with an existing marina with 84 wet slips, a 72-unit residential condominium building, a 525-space parking garage, infrastructure, and vacant cleared land.
+JDI Palm Coast, LLC, as the applicant is proposing to rezone 17.64 +/- acres that has an existing marina with 84 wet slips, a 72-unit residential condominium building, a 525-space parking garage, infrastructure, and vacant cleared land.
 The property is located on the east and northeast sides of the intersection between Palm Harbor Parkway and Clubhouse Drive.
 It is also located adjacent to the south side of the Clubhouse Waterway and along the west side of the Intracoastal Waterway.
-The proposed rezoning is from Harborside Inn & Marina PUD to Harborside Master Planned Development (MPD) for a potential mixed-use project that is intended to include a marina, townhouses, multi-family units and possibly a restaurant and/or hotel.
+The proposed rezoning is from Harborside Inn & Marina PUD to Harborside Master Planned Development (MPD) for a potential mixed-use project that is intended to include a marina with ship's store, townhouses, multi-family units and possibly a restaurant and/or hotel.

-The applicant is requesting two basic scenarios, one primarily adding residential units and the second primarily adding residential units and a hotel.
-Per LDC Section 3.05.03.C, residential density calculations cannot include lands being used for commercial purposes so in scenario one 0.7 +/- acre of land area for Lots 1 and 2 are subtracted from the project size while on scenario two, 2.7 +/- acres of land area for Lots 1 - 3 are subtracted from the project size.
-(Note that hotels and commercial uses have intensity limits, typically using floor area ratios, rather than density limitations.)
+The applicant is requesting two options for the development, one primarily adding residential units and the second primarily adding residential units and a hotel.
+Per LDC Section 3.05.03.C, residential density calculations cannot include lands being used for commercial purposes so in scenario one 0.7 +/- acre of commercial land area for Lots 1 and 2 are subtracted from the project size while on scenario two, 2.7 +/- acres of commercial land area for Lots 1 - 3 are subtracted from the project size.
+(Note that hotels and commercial uses are governed by intensity limits, typically using maximum floor area ratios, rather than density limitations.)
 In scenario one, the proposed 432 units would have an overall project density on the 16.94 +/- acres of 25.5 units/per acre.
 In scenario two, the proposed 432 units would have an overall project density on the 14.94 +/- acres of 28.9 units/per acre.